 How recent should my child's medical form be?

 All campers must have had a physical exam by a licensed provider WITHIN 2 YEARS of their last day of camp.
 A copy of a medical evaluation from your child’s school, sports activity, Girl Scouts, Boy Scouts or any other youth-oriented organization is acceptable.

 What is HealthCare like at camp?

 We have a nurse on duty at camp every session.
 Our nurse distributes all medication to campers (over-the-counter or prescription), care for illness and respond to any emergency situations.
 In addition, our staff is trained in First Aid and CPR.
-We also have an up to date AED centered on location.
 The closest hospital to camp is less than 15 minutes away.

 How do I know my camper will be safe at camp?